webosose/website/content/en/docs/tutorials/qml-apps/developing-external-qml-apps.md

   - `<TARGET_DEVICE>` is the name of the target device.
   - `./com.domain.app_0.0.1_all.ipk` is the name of the IPK file that is generated after packaging the app in the previous step.

+If the installation is successful, a `Success` message will appear.

 To verify the installation, check if the QML app ID (in this case, `com.domain.app`) is available in the output of the following command: